tier2-reproducibility/reproducibility/README.md

       - 0: Output Does Not Match (Output is +/-10% difference compared to claims of paper.)
       - 1: Output Matches (Best Effort, the output is within +/-10% difference compared to claims of paper)
    9. *Hardware:*
-       - Free Response, list of extra hardware required in order to reproduce
+       - Free Response, list of extra hardware required to reproduce
    10. *Made for Reproducibility:*
        - 0: For Reproducibility
        - 1: Not For Reproducibility